 Simply reserve your visit below and receive an email confirmation with all the instructions you need.
 Please note that there are a limited number of reservations available at each institution, and we cannot guarantee availability.
+Passes are available to reserve six weeks in advance.
+New passes become available daily.
 If no dates are available on the calendar, all passes have been reserved.
-New passes become available each week and may be booked up to six weeks in advance.

 Reserving or using your Explorer Pass

-Knox County Public Library cardholders with an adult card (that is not barred) may reserve an Explorer Pass.
-A full-access adult library card or a digital access card is acceptable.
+Knox County Public Library cardholders with an adult card (that is not restricted) may reserve an Explorer Pass.
 Reservations for children (ages 14 & under) must be made with an adult card.